CouncilofLorien/counciloflorien.github.io/docs/cards/C/crebain.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
-> > Animals.
-Each character in the company faces one strike.
-After the attack, the defender must reveal one random card from his hand for each character in the defending company.
-"As the passed overhead, in so dense a throng that their shadow followed them darkly over the ground below, one harsh croak was heard." ---LotRII
+> > _Animals._ Each character in the company faces one strike.
+After the attack, the defender must reveal one random card from his hand for each character in the defending company. <br>_"As the passed overhead, in so dense a throng that their shadow followed them darkly over the ground below, one harsh croak was heard."_ ***---LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【5/&ndash;】</div>